ciroque/the-dagwood/docs/demo/src/01-hello-world.md

 # Hello World: Single Processor

-Welcome to our first demonstration!
+Welcome to the first demonstration!
 This example shows the simplest possible DAG execution with a single processor and no dependencies.

 ## What You'll Learn